Pedro Moniz da Silva

 Pedro or Pero Moniz da Silva was a Portuguese nobleman.

 Life

-He was the eldest son of Diogo Gil Moniz and wife Leonor da Silva, of the Lords of a Chamusca.
+He was the eldest son of Diogo Gil Moniz and his wife Leonor da Silva, of the Lords of a Chamusca.

 For some time he was a Reposteiro-Mór (major footman at the royal household encharged with drawing and undrawing the curtains and hangings and treasurer of the store-house for furniture) of King Manuel I of Portugal, he had a Command at the Order of Christ and later was the Mordomo-Mór (Lord Chamberlain or Master Majordomo) of the Cardinal Henry, King of Portugal.

 Marriages and issue

 He married firstly Brites ... (daughter of Pedro Botelho, Judge of the Customs of Lisbon, and wife), with whom he never had a life and without issue, and after her first wife's death secondly Isabel Henriques (daughter of Francisco de Miranda, from Évora, and wife) and had issue, two sons and one daughter by second marriage and one illegitimate son, or one son and one daughter by second marriage and two illegitimate sons: